Lene Madsen

 Lene Madsen (born 11 March 1973) is a Danish former football forward who played for the Denmark women's national football team.
 She competed at the 1996 Summer Olympics, playing three matches.
+At club level, Madsen played for Fortuna Hjørring.
+She was with the club for a decade and is their all-time topscorer with 357 goals in all competitions.